Poegim/clangim/README.md

 * [Screenshots](#screenshots)

 ## General info
 Langgim app is simple management system for Starcraft BroodWar/remastered teams.
-I did this application to expand my knowledge of the technologies I was using, mainly Laravel / TALL stackin this case.
+I did this application to expand my knowledge of the technologies I was using, mainly Laravel / TALL stack in this case.

 Includes:
 + blog